sesa1504/STELLA/README.md

 # Datasets
 Under `datasets/` you will find synthetic and experimental data as test cases.
 These datasets are rather small and can be used to try out different functionalities of STELLA.

-Larger datasets used as Benchmark and to train artificial neural networks can be found here upon final publication of our paper.
+Larger datasets used as Benchmark and to train artificial neural networks can be found here: [zenodo](https://zenodo.org/records/21531421)

 # Quick start guide
 To start the GUI, run `python main.py`.
 Changes in the set parameters are confirmed by pressing the enter key.
 As a small tutorial, the processing of experimental data is exemplified below: